harris-ippp/harris-ippp.github.io/index.md

 I will de-weight the lowest grade by one half.
 The first week's assignment will be graded only for completeness.
 Each subsequent assignment will be assessed on:

 * Correctness (60%): does it give the 'right' answer and behave 'correctly' (no crashing or hanging)?
 * Style (30%): is the code commented and organized in a reasonable way?
 Is the output visually appealing and clear?
 Do all plot axes have meaningful, readable labels with units?
 * Performance (10%): does it execute in a reasonable amount of time?
 Since the parts of an assignment may be cumulative, it is _strongly_ advised to review and start the assignments early, so you can get help through Piazza or at office hours if you get stuck.
 Assignments will be collected through GitHub, so get a student account [here](https://education.github.com/pack).

 An automatic script will collect work at 1:30am, Wednesday morning.
-Since we may review challenging parts of the homeworks in class on Wednesday, late work will be penalized 20%; notify the instructor to 'pull' it when it is complete.
+Since we may review challenging parts of the homeworks in class on Wednesday.
+_You are responsible for checking GitHub online, that your push was sucessful._

+You must complete eight out of the nine assignments to pass the course.
+Late work submitted within one week will count for 80%; notify the TAs to 'pull' it when it is complete.

 ## Final Projects (30%)
 Working in groups of two or three, students will create a small web application to interactively present data that they have gathered.